Joy-less/SystemCall/README.md

 Arguments are parsed as [JSONH](https://github.com/jsonh-org/Jsonh), which is a superset of JSON.

-> [!NOTE]
-> Since JSONH is incomplete, arguments are currently parsed as JSON5, which is a subset of JSONH.
-> System Call will migrate to JSONH when it is complete.
-See [jsonh-org/Jsonh](https://github.com/jsonh-org/Jsonh).

 If a call is ambiguous between multiple commands, the first command is prioritized.

 ## Known Bugs/Limitations